 Lawmakers have continued to battle how to limit fatigue, but it seems that not enough has been done.
 Only two states have actually passed drowsy driving laws; three states have had legislation pending since 2013.
 Until more states pass legislation, drivers and companies will continue to push the limits and put other motorists lives at risk.

-If you or someone you love has been injured in a truck accident caused by a fatigued driver, let the attorneys at Gordon & Doner fight for your rights.
+If you or someone you love has been injured in a truck accident caused by a fatigued driver, let a West Palm Beach injury attorney at Gordon & Partners fight for your rights.
 We can help you get the justice you deserve.